mesonbuild/meson/docs/markdown/Contributing.md

 to be run through the CI system.
 All submissions must pass a full CI test run before they are even considered for submission.

+## Keeping pull requests up to date

+It is possible that while your pull request is being reviewed, other changes are committed to master that cause merge conflicts that must be resolved.
+The basic rule for this is very simple: keep your pull request up to date using rebase _only_.

+Do not merge head back to your branch.
+Any merge commits in your pull request make it not acceptable for merging into master and you must remove them.

 ## Acceptance and merging

 The kind of review and acceptance any merge proposal gets depends on